-for early career investigators - the nominator's letter should include the start date of the candidate's first independent academic career (contact CCS re-search staff for questions regarding eligibility)
+- for early career investigators:

+- the nominator's letter should include the start date of the candidate's first independent academic career (contact CCS research staff for questions regarding eligibility)

+- For the Lifetime Contribution award:

-- a concise description of the candidate's contributions which could be used in a public citation for the award - a detailed description of the candidate's contributions to cancer/cancer research in Canada and internationally where relevant - if the candidate's research/contributions have had a direct impact on the treatment or management of cancer, indicate the actual or potential benefits to the Canadian public, and internationally where applicable - the candidate's research productivity in terms of scholarly contributions, research funding track record and forged collaborations in Canada and internationally where applicable.
-Highlight any publications in the individual's CV which you believe are particularly noteworthy - highlight service to the research community and/or the Canadian Cancer Society and/or evidence of outreach efforts to the general public - regarding consideration of circumstances which may have impacted the nominee's career progression (see Evaluation criteria) - where possible, any barriers should be explained - awardees may be asked by CCS to function as spokespersons about the importance of cancer research to the public.
-The nominator should address the candidate's ability, preferably with concrete examples, to be an "ambassador" for cancer research generally, and for the Canadian Cancer Society as appropriate.
+- the nominator's letter should include a description of the candidate's demonstrated commitment to training and mentorship.
+An exhaustive list of trainees is not necessary, but it would be insightful to get a sense of the career paths pursued by the trainees (e.g., academia, industry, and others) and how the mentorship and guidance provided by the candidate was instrumental to their success. - the nominator's letter must clearly articulate what the nominee's legacy is/will be to the Canadian cancer research community - a detailed description of the candidate's contributions to cancer/cancer research in Canada and internationally where relevant - if the candidate's research/contributions have had a direct impact on the treatment or management of cancer, indicate the actual or potential benefits to the Canadian public, and internationally where applicable - the candidate's research productivity in terms of scholarly contributions, research funding track record and forged collaborations in Canada and internationally where applicable.
+Highlight any publications in the individual's CV which you believe are particularly noteworthy - highlight service to the research community and/or the Canadian Cancer Society and/or evidence of outreach efforts to the general public - regarding consideration of circumstances which may have impacted the nominee's career progression (see Appendix D - Evaluation criteria) - where possible, any barriers should be explained

-For the Inclusive Excellence Prize, each nomination package must be uploaded in EGrAMS as one PDF file not to exceed 5 Mb, by the nominator and must include:
+For the Inclusive Excellence Prize, each nomination package must be uploaded in EGrAMS by the nominator and must include:

-- 1. One nomination letter from an individual who has firsthand knowledge of the nominee's efforts in the advancement of equity, diversity and inclusion in the cancer research ecosystem in Canada (nominator) - 2.
-Two reference letters from individuals who have directly observed or benefitted from the nominee's leadership in fostering inclusive excellence (referees)

-Note: one or more of the letters may include testimonials from individuals whose career trajectories, research programs, etc. have been impacted directly by the efforts of the individual in order to support the statements made by the referee.
-Testimonials must be cohesively presented (i.e. avoid snippets/blurbs) and will help present a complete picture of the nominees and what they have accomplished.
+- 1. One nomination letter from an individual who has firsthand knowledge of the nominee's efforts in the advancement of equity, diversity, inclusion and accessibility in the cancer research ecosystem in Canada (nominator) - 2.
+Two reference letters from individuals who have directly observed or benefitted from the nominee's leadership in fostering inclusive excellence (referees) Note: one or more of the letters may include testimonials from individuals whose career trajectories, research programs, etc. have been impacted directly by the efforts of the individual in order to support the statements made by the referee.
+Testimonials must be cohesively presented (i.e. avoid snippets/blurbs) and will help present a complete picture of the nominee and what they have accomplished.

 The nomination letter (maximum 4 pages) and reference letters (maximum 2 pages each) must be submitted in PDF format, presented on official letterhead (as applicable), dated and signed.
-Nominators and referees are to include a brief description of their credentials as well as their professional relationship with the applicant to put their recommendations into context.
+Nominators and referees are to include a brief description of their position as well as their professional relationship with the applicant to put their recommendations into context.

-The letters should collectively contain the following information:
+The three (3) letters should collectively contain the following information:

-- a concise description of the candidate's contributions which could be used in a public citation for the award - a detailed description of the candidate's efforts/actions towards fostering inclusive excellence in Canada's cancer research ecosystem - a detailed account of the specific impact(s) on Canada's cancer research ecosystem diversity - evidence (if applicable) that the candidate is viewed as an equity, diversity and inclusion leader in Canada - note that the nominee does not have to be a cancer (or equity, diversity and inclusion) researcher, but if their program of research focuses on equity, diversity and inclusion this should be highlighted.
+- a detailed description of the candidate's efforts/actions towards fostering inclusive excellence in Canada's cancer research ecosystem - a detailed account of the specific impact(s) on Canada's cancer research ecosystem - evidence (if applicable) that the candidate is viewed as an equity, diversity, inclusion and accessibility leader in Canada - note that the nominee does not have to be a cancer (or equity, diversity and inclusion) researcher, but if their program of research focuses on equity, diversity, inclusion and accessibility this should be highlighted.